 - Level V contains the lymph nodes of the posterior triangle.

-The concept of field cancerization may be responsible in part for the multiple, synchronous primary SCCs that occur in oropharyngeal cancer.
+The concept of field cancerization may be responsible in part for the multiple, synchronous primary SCCs that occur in oropharyngeal cancer and are associated with a smoking history.
 This concept, originally described in 1953, proposes that tumors develop in a multifocal fashion within a field of tissue chronically exposed to carcinogens.
-Molecular studies detecting genetic alterations in histologically normal tissue from high-risk individuals have provided strong support for the field cancerization concept.[16-20]
+Molecular studies detecting genetic alterations in histologically normal tissue from high-risk individuals have provided strong support for the concept of field cancerization.[30-34]

 - Weight loss.